omar2535/scripts/readme.md

 - `oh-my-zsh-setup.sh`: To quickly setup oh-my-zsh with extensions that I like to use
 - `debian/debian-setup.sh`: My debian setup script
 - `debian/update-script.sh`: Update script for non-debian packages
+- `neovim/neovim-setup.sh`: Script to install and set up neovim